-Fraunhofer IIS provides JPEG XS SDK to make Ultra Low Latency over IP available for Broadcast Workflows
+Fraunhofer IIS provides JPEG XS SDKs to make Video over IP with Ultra Low Latency available

 The standardized JPEG XS codec makes it possible to handle high quality media workflows from acquisition to distribution by using Internet Protocol (IP) and Ethernet infrastructure.
 With the availability of Ethernet interfaces with larger bandwidth and the mezzanine codec JPEG XS, commercial off-the-shelf components from the IT industry and standard internet connectivity can now be used to transmit extremely high quality images and videos over IP in local and wide area networks with low latency.